lenodeCC/python-expression/README.md

 ## About

-Serialize and deserialize nested compound expression strings such as (a = 1 or (b = 2 and c = 3)) into parsable expression trees such as [key:a operator:= value:1, conjunction:or, [key:b operator:= value:2, conjunction:and, key:c operator:= value:3]]..
+Serialize and deserialize nested compound expression strings such as `(a = 1 or (b = 2 and c = 3))` into parsable expression trees such as `[key:a operator:= value:1, conjunction:or, [key:b operator:= value:2, conjunction:and, key:c operator:= value:3]]`.

+You may want to provide an easy to configure filter on an endpoint such as `GET /services?filter=(price lt 200 and duration is 2hrs)`

+You may want to build an ORM filter.

+These sets of classes make few assumptions as to how conditions will be evaluated.
+It lets the author decide.

 ## Install